Tech Tip: How to Parkerize Your Firearm

 Frequently Asked Questions

-Parkerizing is a tough, corrosion-resistant phosphate coating for steel firearm parts.
-It creates a porous layer that absorbs oil, providing protection against wear and rust.
-It was widely adopted for military weapons due to its durability and protective qualities.
+Parkerizing is a phosphate coating process that creates a tough, corrosion-resistant finish on steel firearm parts.
+It forms a porous layer that absorbs oil, providing excellent protection against wear and rust, and was widely adopted for military weapons.

-What essential equipment is needed for DIY firearm Parkerizing?
+What essential equipment is needed for parkerizing at home?

-You'll need a heat source (like a stove or grill), a thermometer, a non-reactive vessel (stainless steel), parkerizing concentrate, atomized steel powder for seasoning, coffee filters, and wire for suspending parts during the process.
+For home parkerizing, you'll need a heat source, thermometer, a non-reactive vessel (like stainless steel), parkerizing concentrate, atomized steel powder, coffee filters, and wire for suspending parts.
+Proper surface preparation tools are also crucial.

-What temperature and time are required for the Parkerizing process?
+What is the correct temperature and immersion time for parkerizing?

-The parkerizing solution, typically manganese phosphate, should be heated to approximately 195°F. Parts are then immersed for 5 to 15 minutes, or until the bubbling reaction stops, before being rinsed and oiled.
+The parkerizing solution should be heated to approximately 195°F. Parts are then immersed for 5 to 15 minutes, or until the chemical reaction (bubbling) subsides, after which they are thoroughly rinsed and treated with oil.

 More Gunsmithing & DIY Videos You Might Like